skyline624/standalone_armory_fivem/README.md

 *   Flexible configuration via `config.lua`.
 *   Client-side logic (`client/main.lua`) and server-side logic (`server/main.lua`).

+## Planned Update:

+*  Support for the ESX framework's money system if installed (currently, purchases are automatically validated without verification)

 ## Configuration

 The main configuration is located in the `config.lua` file.
 You can adjust: